By: Mark Wilson, Esq.

 Clients are big boys and girls, so why should you take on the Herculean task of telling them not to respond to that itch to comment?

 The North Carolina State Bar issued a formal ethics opinion in July declaring that a lawyer has an ethical duty to know about social media and, if necessary, to “advise the client of the legal ramifications of existing postings, future postings, and third party comments.”
 Once the suit commences, however, be careful.
 Advising the client to remove posts might violate the lawyer’s duty to preserve evidence.
 In any event, the ubiquity of social media means part of your duty to advise your client includes advising about social media.

 2. ‘Cause They’re Going to Breach Their Settlement Agreement.

 After posting on Facebook about being involved in a fatal accident in 2012, prosecutors used Facebook posts to charge Megan Merkel with vehicular manslaughter.
-Anything a client posts, or has posted, on Facebook is fair game for use in court, and nothing prevents an ostensibly “private” post from being forwarded to law enforcement, the court, or opposing counsel.
+Anything client posts or has posted on Facebook is fair game for use in court, and nothing prevents an ostensibly “private” post from being forwarded to law enforcement, the court, or opposing counsel.
 And, of course, there’s good old James Elonis.

 4. ‘Cause They’re Violating Their Restraining Order.

 Yes, Virginia, sending a tweet to your ex can violate the terms of a restraining order.
-In addition to being considered “contact” in general, more and more tech-savvy judges are adding clauses to restraining orders to emphasize that the enjoined parties can’t contact each other through social media.
+In addition to being considered “contact” in general, more tech-savvy judges add clauses to restraining orders to emphasize that the enjoined parties can’t contact each other through social media.
 Sending that tweet is the equivalent of showing up at your ex’s house.

 5. ‘Cause It’s Bad Publicity.